clbrge/svelte-web3/README.md

 ### Reading stores outside of Svelte files

-The `$` prefix svelte notation to access store values in only available inside Svelte files.
+The `$` prefix Svelte notation to access store values in only available inside Svelte files.
 To directly access the instanciated values in pure javascript library without subscribing to the store, you can use special getter on the library abstract helper: